 Trees for Survival

-Trees for Survival is an environmental education programme which involves volunteer TNIS learners growing and planting native trees to restore natural habitats by helping landowners revegetate erosion-prone land, improve streamflow and water quality and increase biodiversity.
+Trees for Survival is an environmental education programme that involves volunteer TNIS learners growing and planting native trees to restore natural habitats by helping landowners revegetate erosion-prone land, improve streamflow and water quality and increase biodiversity.

 Teachers: Toni Buller & Briana Winters